 Bamburgh Castle sits on a rocky cliff 45 metres above the village of Bamburgh and is one of the largest inhabited castles in England.
 There has been a castle here since 547 AD, although the oldest structure currently standing is the keep which dates from 1164.
 The walls here are 4 metres thick in places, as the castle was designed to be impenetrable.
 Due to its location, the castle has been attacked many times and it was sacked during the War of the Roses in 1464.

 Today the castle is owned by the Armstrong Family, having been bought in 1894, by the Victorian Industrialist and arms manufacturer.
-A visit to the castle includes access to the Keep which includes arms and armour through the ages, a tea room, toilets and a gift shop.
+Visiting Bamburgh Castle includes access to the Keep which includes arms and armour through the ages, a tea room, toilets and a gift shop.
 Bamburgh Castle is one of the most stunning castles in Northumberland.
 There is also a series of exhibitions about the castle through the ages and an archaeological dig as well as displays as to how life was here in years gone by.
 (Bamburgh Castle makes an appearance in the DCI Kate Daniels series from Mai Hannah – just one of our must read books set in Northumberland. ) Expect to spend 2-3 hours here, and bring a picnic, there’s a lot of space with glorious views of the beach and surrounding area.
 Bamburgh Castle is really is one of the best things to see in Northumberland.
 Buy tickets in advance (AND SAVE 5%) for Bamburgh Castle to save the queues here.

 Visit the RNLI Grace Darling Museum in Bamburgh